vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 ## Packet Capture Termination

-The `SIGINT`, `SIGTERM` and `SIGQUIT` interrupt signals are set to call the function `bailout()` which displays the packet count, closes the packet capture socket then exits the program.
+The `SIGINT`, `SIGTERM` and `SIGQUIT` interrupt signals are set to call the function `stop_capture()` which displays the packet count, closes the packet capture socket then exits the program.
 The call to `pcap_stats()` fills a `pcap_stats` structure that contains fields indicating how many incoming and outgoing packets were captures and how many incoming packets were dropped.
 The call to `pcap_close()` closed the packet capture socket.

 {% highlight c %}
-void bailout(int signo)
+void stop_capture(int signo)
 {
     struct pcap_stat stats;